neil-berg/bull/README.md

 });
 ```

-This instancen can be used, for instance, to fetch Apple stock data with:
+This instance can be used, for instance, to fetch Apple stock data with:

 ```js
 const response = await finnhub.get('quote?symbol=AAPL');